Bye and Bye We're Going to See the King: Description

 The song consists of several four-line verses (quatrains) and a repeated refrain.
-The words both of verses and of refrain often differ from one artist to another.
+The words of both verses and refrain often differ from one artist to another.
 A standard feature is that the refrain consists of four lines, the first three of which are identical.
 Common variants of those three lines include "Bye and bye we're (or, I'm) going to see the King" and "Holy, holy, holy is His name".
 The fourth line almost always begins "(I) wouldn't (or, don't) mind dying".
 It concludes in various ways in different versions, for example "If dying was all", or "But I gotta go by myself", or "Because I'm a child of God".

 "The King" is a title of the Christian God.
 Many versions include a verse which refers to the vision of the chariot in the Book of Ezekiel, Chapter 1.
 A line found in many versions, "He said he saw him coming with his dyed garments on", alludes to the Book of Isaiah at 63:1:

 Who is this that cometh from Edom, with dyed garments from Bozrah?

 Titles like "Bye and Bye We're Going to See the King" and "I Wouldn't Mind Dying (If Dying Was All)" are taken from the refrain.
 The title of the 1929 version by Washington Phillips, "A Mother's Last Word to Her Daughter", whose verses differ markedly from other versions, was presumably chosen to indicate that he intended it as a companion song to his "Mother's Last Word to Her Son" of 1927.
 Blind Mamie Forehand's 1927 performance of "I Wouldn't Mind Dying If Dying Was All" has been reissued on various Washington Phillips compilations, so Phillips is often confused to be the performer.
 YouTube has multiple videos doing just this, but Phillips never recorded this song, only his adaptation, "A Mother's Last Word to Her Daughter".